gitter-badger/rubyhelper/README.md

 The developpement running like that :

 ### Development time (dev branch) ###
-1. Found idea or a bug, create a new feature-* branch
+1. Found idea, create a new feature-* branch
 2. Puts idea or fix it in the source code (*can be switched with 3.*)
 3. Develops few tests and documente the code (*can be switched with 2.*)
 4. Merge the new code in the dev branch with "--no-ff" option (*and optionaly tag it like v1.0.alpha2*)